Additional Restrictions Grant (ARG) November 2020

 - Businesses will be required to demonstrate that they have been severely impacted by the national restrictions.

-- Awards will be made to cover the relevant national or local restriction period, initially four weeks from 5 November 2020 to 2 December 2020, in line with grants paid under the Local Restrictions Grant Scheme.
+- Awards will be made to cover the relevant national or local restriction periods, and periods after restrictions are lifted in line with periods included under the national Local Restrictions Support Grants and Restart Grants.

 * Where a business qualifies for any Local Restrictions Support Grant funding under any of the schemes for these periods, any award will be deducted from the amounts payable